 If you have been involved in a car accident, you may have a limited amount of time to report the collision to your car insurance provider.
-Generally, the amount of time you have to report your car accident will depend on the terms as outlined in your insurance policy.
+Generally, the amount of time you have to report your car accident will depend on the terms as outlined in your car insurance policy.
 For this reason, the answer may not be immediately clear.
 Thankfully, you can remain in compliance and start building a powerful case against the liable party when you take action after your motor vehicle wreck.

 Understanding the Importance of Reporting a Car Accident